sysdeo/FlightsDataSet/Notes.md

 order by day_of_week

+---

+`Note: this is the table from which the majority of charts come from`

-`Created table delay type to count delays by:`
+`Created a table called delay type to count delays by:`

 `Department, Flight Number, Origin, Destination and Time of day`

-create table delay_type(
+CREATE TABLE delay_type(

 arrival_delay NUMERIC,